daxida/greek-double-accents/README.md

 ## How to run

-Simply run the command: `run`.
+Simply run the command: `gda`.
 At the moment this defaults to point at `book.txt` for testing but you can run:
 ```
-run -i "path/to/file.txt" -s PICA -m "1VERBP"
+gda -i "path/to/file.txt" -s PICA -m "1VERBP"
 ```